ulule/developers.ulule.com/content/reference/order.md

 ## Create an order

 Creates an order for the project with the given ID.
-The authenticated user `is_completed` field must be set to true.

 {{% http method="post" %}}/v1/projects/:id/orders{{% /http %}}